vvanpo/etiketfs/README.md

 * *Metadata*: File metadata describes and identifies the content of a file.

-  Metadata that is considered to belong to the file is called "intrinsic" metadata, and should consist of inherent attributes of the file content that are invariant across systems.
+  Metadata that is considered to belong to the file is called "intrinsic" metadata, and should consist of inherent properties of the file content that are invariant across systems.

   "Extrinsic" metadata is scoped to the filesystem itself, representing